 Numerous undergraduate programs complement a major in Biomedical Sciences.
 In addition to the “traditional” partners (Biology, Chemistry, Physics), students should also examine courses in the Department of Computing Sciences, the Department of Mathematics and Statistics and the College of Nursing and Health Sciences.
 Students should also consider courses in the College of Liberal Arts (social sciences, languages, criminal justice), in the College of Business, and in the College of Education (kinesiology).
 Details of these programs are available in their respective sections of this catalog.

 The Bachelor of Science in Biomedical Sciences degree requires a minimum of 120 semester hours: 45 are from designated Core Curriculum Program courses, 22 are from biomedical sciences core courses, and 53 are from biomedical sciences option courses.
 Students select one of three biomedical sciences options: (A) Pre-Professional Option, (B) Pre-Clinical Laboratory Science Option (professional certification as a clinical laboratory scientist requires additional semester hours of course work), or (C) Forensic Science Option.
 A student should select an option after completion of a minimum of 35 semester hours of university course work, but before the completion of 50 semester hours.
 After their sophomore year (60 semester hours), students must have (and maintain) a cumulative GPA of 2.50 or above in their course work, with no course work older than 5 years.
 No “D” or “F” grades will be accepted as credit within the biomedical sciences core or option courses.

-- First-Year Seminars (when applicable)
+- First-Year Seminars OR Professional Skills

 - Core Curriculum Program **